 If you feel you are suffering from Achilles Tendinitis, get a check-up from your doctor before the situation worsens.
 Your doctor will ask you questions about the activities you've been doing and will examine your leg, foot, ankle, and knee for range of motion.

-In case your pain is more severe, the doctor may check to see you haven’t ruptures or torn your Achilles tendon.
+In case your pain is more severe, the doctor may check to see you haven’t ruptured or torn your Achilles tendon.
 In order to check this, the doctor will have you lay down face down, and bend your knee whilst pressing your calf muscles to see if the foot flexes.
 Any flexing of the foot will indicate that the tendon is at least partly intact.

 They may also ask you to perform some other exercises to put some stress on your Achilles tendon.
 For instance, standing on the affected leg and raising your heel off the ground, or hopping on that foot whether on the spot or in a forward direction.
 These kinds of movement assist the diagnosis by bringing on or reproducing the pain.